-Here is a portion of the Sagang-Labo drill from Pekiti-Tirsia, (students of Inosanto Kali and other systems may know this as Hubud-Lubud).
-People sometimes complain that flow and timing drills in FMA are impractical.
+Here are seven videos about the Sagang-Labo drill from the Pekiti-Tirsia system, (students of Inosanto Kali and other systems may know this drill as Hubud-Lubud).

+I've heard some martial artists complain that flow and timing drills in FMA are impractical.
 I think a lot of the problems people have with drills like these are caused by the following:

-3. I usually refer to these drills specifically as timing drills, because that was the attribute that Tuhon Gaje emphasized as being developed when we first learned them.
+2. I usually refer to these drills specifically as timing drills, because that was the attribute that Tuhon Gaje emphasized as being developed when we first learned them.
 You can lift weights to build strength and you can run to build endurance, but you also need a specific exercise to build good timing.
 How exercises like weight lifting and running develop strength and endurance are easy for most people to understand; how a drill develops better timing is not so obvious a connection for many folks.

-Train Hard, Train Smart,
+Train Hard, But Train Smart,